 The East Bay Municipal Utility District (the District) is the sponsoring agency of the System and provides for its funding.
 The System is accounted for on a flow of economic resources measurement focus, using the accrual basis of accounting.
-Under this method, all assets and deferred outflow, all liabilities and deferred inflow associated with operations are included on the statement of plan net position, and revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+Under this method, all assets and deferred outflows, all liabilities and deferred inflows associated with operations are included on the Statement of Fiduciary Net Position, and revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.